What Is Chinese Overtime?

 In our experience, most companies screw this up.
 When they do, and workers aren’t being paid fairly, civil lawsuits can be the only remedy.

-Contact the attorneys at WageAdvocates.com to learn more about how much you should really be making.
+Contact the attorneys at WageAdvocates.com to learn more about how much you should really be making in overtime pay.